 In a similar respect to the diet, vitamins, and supplements help enhance other treatment options.
 While a proper diet is essential, supplements and or vitamins can help buttress the body’s systems as well as help the brain by supplying enough energy for concentration and focus.
 In some situations, as a diet is adjusted, vitamins and supplements are used to help supply the right nutrients until the diet has caught up.
 To complete the above analogy, it would be the same as adding another fire truck to the single station.

 To finish off the analogy of the fire station, Neurofeedback therapy, would be the fire fighting foam.
-Neurofeedback is an intervention that uses the natural senses of the body to help retrain the mind to develop the appropriate patterns that improve concentration, focus and more.
-By using auditory and visual stimuli, the brains own self-correcting mechanism is engaged to address the concerns and issues associated with ADHD and ADD, as well as other disorders.
+Neurofeedback is an intervention that uses the natural senses of the body to help retrain the mind to develop the appropriate patterns that improve concentration, focus, and more.
+By using auditory and visual stimuli, the brain’s own self-correcting mechanism is engaged to address the concerns and issues associated with ADHD and ADD, as well as other disorders.
 Proven highly effective, this alternative natural treatment is a non-invasive means of helping the brain do what it does best.
 When combined with vitamins, supplements, and adjustments to the diet, Neurofeedback addresses the entire body and the effects of ADHD and more.
-While not a cure, it is an alternative natural intervention that offers long term results.
+While not a cure, it is an alternative natural intervention that offers long-term results.

 Dealing with ADHD and other disorders can have a negative impact on a person’s quality of life and by using an alternative natural intervention, this negative impact can potentially be significantly reduced.
 It is important, however, to work with a provider that uses the complete systems approach with alternative natural interventions so a person can get on the path to living a better life.
-Thus, if you or someone you know must deal with ADHD, contract a provider today.
+Thus, if you or someone you know must deal with ADHD, contact a provider today.